-By 2008 I had amounted enough circumstantial evidence that implied to me that Indo-European spoken/heard languages evolved as a technical upgrade to the body-sign/visual language we had been using in Africa for 2 million years.
+By late 2008, I had amounted enough circumstantial evidence to theorize that first words in the Indo-European language family tree were created as technological upgrades to the body-sign/visual language we had been using to communicate in Africa for a million plus years.
 For that reason, our first spoken consonant sounds were assigned to represent things and actions based on three main factors:

-- 1. The way we made spoken sounds with our mouths mimicked the way we made body-signs with our hands, arms and other body parts.
-The associations of the visual body/sign communication process carried over to the new technology of speaking words.
+- 1. The way we made spoken sounds with our mouths mimicked the way we had been making body-signs with our hands, arms and other body parts.
+The associations of the visual body/sign communication process carried over to the new aural technology of spoken words.

-- 2. Certain sounds we made to remind us of known jungle sounds that already had firm definitions cemented in our brains millions of years.
+- 2. Certain sounds we made reminded us of known jungle sounds that already had firm definitions cemented in our brains for millions of years.

 - 3. Some sounds had onomatopoeic links to reality in the Stone Age world that the creators of spoken word communication lived in.